Updated May 20, 2019

 Emilio Bozzi establishes the Legnano cycling team, one of the most successful teams in the history of competitive cycling.

 Emilio Bozzi adopts the statuesque figure of the Lombard warrior Alberto da Guissano to symbolize the Legnano brand.
-The figure of Guissano inside a ‘marquise’ or double-pointed oval border was first used on bicycles as a waterslide decal.
+The figure of Guissano inside a ‘marquise’ or double-pointed oval border was first used on bicycles as a waterslide decal, then as a brass stamping riveted to the head tube.

 Legnano serial numbers consist of five numbers (ie. 32037) stamped horizontally at the top and front of the head tube.